openzim/ted/README.md

 ## Running the project

-It requires python3 and one can run by following these steps after cloning the repository
+It requires python3, unzip, ffmpeg and curl and one can run by following these steps after cloning the repository

 1. Install the package